User Guide

 Individual setup for each scanners camera.
 The file is located in the profiles hardware folder.

-Resampling and Filtering
+Resampling and Filter configuration

 Resampling input image by using a pose2D calibration file from Scorpion.
 The calibration file contains both intrinsic and extrintric characteristics of the camera.
 Typically the calibration file is generated by a separate Scorpion calibration profile using the same camera and configuration used by the 2DScanner.
 The calibration defines a origin with coordinates (0,0).
 The resampler ROI topleft and size is relative to the origin point, and given in object coordinates.